maxy618/semantica/README.md

-Here is a complete, detailed `README.md` for the **Semantica** project.
-It includes the architecture overview, installation, usage guide, model details, and the specific build instructions you requested.

-***

 # Semantica

 **Semantica** is a powerful, local command-line semantic search engine designed for developers.
 It allows you to search through your codebase, documents, and notes using natural language queries instead of exact keyword matching.